BenjaminZoellner/vlc-qt/README.md

 VLC-Qt runs on supported versions of Linux, macOS and Windows.
 It is developed in cross-platform spirit so it may work on other systems but is not supported.

+## VLC-Qt 1.1 Qt/VLC with Qt 5.9.5
+You just have to build it with Qt 5.9.5 according to [this](BUILDING.md).
+**VLC has to be installed, or you would get this Error "VLC-Qt Error: libvlc failed to load!" at runtime followed by a segmentation fault.**

 ## VLC-Qt 1.1 Qt/VLC versions deprecation warning
 **Since 1.1 release, support for some older Qt and VLC versions will be removed or deprecated:**